pvico/RX-Dual-Power/README.md

 An electric helicopter could still be landed in autorotaion after a failure of the main power source and the RX Dual Power can be used with a STBY battery just like an airplane with electric motor.

 The RX Dual Power is probably not very useful for multi-copters.
 Should the main power source fail, the motor(s) will stop and the model will crash anyway.
+#

+<sub><sup id="note6">6</sup> Most servos are not HV and have a maximum voltage of 6V, some as low as 5.5V.
+HV servos usually have a max voltage of 8.4V but some are limited to 7.4V.
+In this last case use a 2S LiFe instead of a 2S LiPo.
+Check the specifications of your servos !</sub><br/>
+<sub><sup id="note7">7</sup> There are other possibilities.
+For example a 3-6S LiPo or LiFe and a BEC as MAIN PWR and a 3-6S LiPo or LiFe and a BEC as STBY PWR.
+If the BEC powering MAIN PWR is set for a higher voltage than STBY PWR's BEC, using strategy #2 is perfectly ok.</sub><br/>

 ## Powering off the model